puneet166/workshop20---12/README.md

 <a name="step1.3"></a>
 ### Deploy the smart contract
 * first open the folder where contracts are placed ``` cd $HOME/gravity/solidity ``` $HOME is root directory in my cases.
-* Now deploy gravity contract and save it in contract file in our home directory. (something missing here.).
+* Now deploy gravity contract and save it in contract file in our home directory.
 * You have to change ``` COSMOS-RPC ``` ``` ex: http://localhost:26657 ``` , ``` ETH-RPC ``` ``` ex: http://"Your-eth-testchain-IP":8545 ``` endpoints and your ``` ETH_PRIVATE_KEY ``` accordingly.
 ``` npx ts-node \
   contract-deployer.ts \